 Introducing the “PC Does Whaaat?!”
 Campaign

 Who’d have thought we’d ever see the day when the likes of Dell, HP and Lenovo would team up on pretty much anything?
-We certainly didn’t see it coming, but in conjunction with both and , these three biggies have joined forces to promote the delightfully titled “PC Does Whaaat?!” campaign.
+We certainly didn’t see it coming, but in conjunction with both Microsoft and Intel, these three PC biggies have joined forces to promote the delightfully titled “PC Does Whaaat?!” campaign.

-And of course, the fact that started making serious global ground earlier this year represented another important catalyst.
+And of course, the fact that Windows 10 started making serious global ground earlier this year represented another important catalyst.

 On the whole, it is of course a campaign geared toward increasing computer sales, but at the same time does a seriously good job in highlighting just how far things have come in just a few years.